Bill Cleary (Irish footballer)

 Bill Clery was an Irish soccer player who played in the League of Ireland during the 1920s and 1930s.

-Clery was a centre forward who played for Bohemians.
+Clery was a centre forward who played for Bohemians, who were then an amateur club.
 He once scored 6 goals in an FAI Cup tie against Bray Unknowns in 1930.
 His best goalscoring season came in 1930/31 when he netted 20 times in all competitions.

-Bill is second in Bohemians all time FAI Cup goalscorers list with 15 goals.
+Clery is second in Bohemians' all time FAI Cup goalscorers list with 15 goals.